Ballarat East: History

-In the 1840s, the Yuille cousins, who were the first colonists to own land in the region of Ballarat, operated their farm from the rich alluvial plain at the base of Black Hill and south of the Yarrowee River.
-According to historian Weston Bate, the soil was often considered the best in Victoria.
+In the 1840s, the Yuille cousins, the first colonists to own land in the region of Ballarat, operated their farm from the rich alluvial plain at the base of Black Hill and south of the Yarrowee River.
+Historian Weston Bate said the soil was often considered the best in Victoria.
 This area later became known as Black Hill Flats.
 The discovery of gold in 1851 led to heavy immigration.
 Although mining started at Golden Point, within a year the focus shifted to Black Hill Flats.
 In 1854, in their resistance to an arbitrary tax, gold miners in the area came into armed conflict with the authorities in what became known as the Eureka Rebellion.

 Main Street developed into the principal commercial area of the Ballarat district.
-In the 1850s and 1860s the shops were mostly tents and timber buildings.
-The latter were largely destroyed by a series of fires during the 1860s, resulting in the commercial area shifting to the area that has become the city centre, specifically Sturt and Lydiard Streets.
+In the 1850s and 1860s the shops mainly consisted of tents and timber buildings.
+The latter was largely destroyed by a series of fires during the 1860s, resulting in the commercial area shifting to the area that has become the city centre, specifically Sturt and Lydiard Streets.
 Humffray Street North, then known as Black Hill Road, was prone to flooding in the 1860s due to the extensive mining operations at Black Hill and Black Hill Flats, which had levelled the terrain south of the Yarrowee River.

 The Ballarat East goldfields, which consisted of three distinct areas known as Ballarat East, Ballarat West and Nerrina, produced over 1.9 million ounces of gold from vein systems and over 16 million ounces from adjacent alluvial deposits.
 At the turn of the 20th century, these alluvial goldfields were the richest ever opened.
-As these surface deposits were exhausted the quartz reefs at deep levels were exploited, and several mines worked at depths exceeding 600 metres.
+As these surface deposits were exhausted the quartz reefs at deep levels were exploited and several mines worked at depths exceeding 600 metres.